civilix/WasedaCalssSchedule/README.md

 # Feature
 - Automatically logs into Waseda University's course registration system
-- Retrieves course information including term, day, period, course title, and classroom
-- Extracts academic calendar dates for different quarters and semesters
+- Extracts academic calendar dates for different quarters and semesters from Waseda's  homepage
-- Generates an ICS file with course schedules compatible with most calendar applications
+- Generates an ICS file with course schedules compatible with iOS
 - Handles various course formats including:
   - Single day courses
   - Multiple day courses
   - Intensive courses
-- Supports both quarter and semester systems
-- Excludes on-demand courses from the calendar
+- EXCLUDES on-demand courses from the calendar
-- Implements logging for better debugging and error tracking
-- Utilizes web scraping techniques to gather necessary informati

 # How to use
-0.
-Find the proper chrome web driver from https://chromedriver.chromium.org/downloads<br />
-Put it into the cloned folder for Windows<br />
-            /usr/local/bin for Macos

 1.
 ```
 pip install -r requirements.txt